wengyao04/CarND-Behavioral-Cloning-P3/README.md

 The cameras in the simulator capture images of 160 x 320 x 3.
 I drive car in both clock-wise and counter-clockwise to combat the bias towards left turns.
 The following plots show the distributions of steering angles of training and testing dataset.
 <img src="./images/train_test_angle.jpg" width="520"/>

+There are three cameras on the vehicle, I use images taken by all of them, but correcting the steering agnle by 0.2 for image taken by left cameras and -0.2 for right cameras.
+I also randomly flip the images
 <img src="./images/image_flip.jpg" width="520"/>

 #### Model Architecture